-Furthermore, the length of an ESDW will be adapted to the specific needs of each activity, with significant advance preparation by the organisers and the E-CAM team attached to the event.
+E-CAM delivers 4 ESDWs every year, and the length of each event is adapted to the specific needs of each activity, with significant advance preparation by the organisers and the E-CAM team attached to the event.

-The relevant lectures at transversal and application-specific ESDWs will be captured and made available through the online training portal.
-(Limited) remote participation will be possible to make these events more attractive to industry.
-Section 4.5 speaks about this in more detail.
+The relevant lectures at transversal and application-specific ESDWs are captured and made available through the E-CAM online training Infrastructure.
+Depending on the licensing option chosen by the lecturer, presentations are made publicly available on the E-CAM website, or remain available to participants via the online infrastructure.
+Remote participation is available to easily facilitate industry participation to these events (Section 4.5 speaks about this in more detail).